appdevdesigns/ab-production-stack/README.md

       There is no need to change any setting in this section.
 The database credentials will automatically be synced into here at runtime.

-    * `nodemailer.smtp.host`

-      This is the domain name for your outgoing mail server.
-AppBuilder will use this when sending out notification emails.

-    * `appbuilder.baseURL`

-      The external URL that users will use to access this AppBuilder site.

     * `appbuilder.mcc`

       The public facing secure relay server that this AppBuilder instance